 But let's be realistic: entrepreneurship is fun, and it's hard.
 The entrepreneur job description isn't easy and there may be years when your vacation days are zero.

 It goes without saying that entrepreneurs come from the creative class.
 They have to be creative.
 Every entrepreneurial venture is unique.
 No matter how many manuals you read, no matter how many of my columns you archive on your C Drive (e.g. all of them), you'll come across decisions that are unprecedented.

 As a matter of fact, entrepreneurs have to be creative from the seed.
 A successful small business springs from an original idea.
 The entrepreneur job description begins with creativity.

 Running a successful small business can give you financial security more quickly than climbing the corporate ladder.
 There's no denying that there's risk involved that you won't encounter in a corporate job.
 But you make the decisions, not some boss, as an entrepreneur.
 Salary is in your control.
 The entrepreneur job description may be demanding, but it can be lucrative.

-The degree to which you’ll be able to do this varies according to a number of factors: the product, your capital, et al. But if working part-time is your goal, you’ll find a way.
+The degree to which you will be able to do this varies according to a number of factors: the product, your capital, etc. But if working part-time is your goal, you will find a way.

 Running a small business isn't for everyone; some people like the regularity and dependability of corporate life.
 But for others, becoming an entrepreneur is the obvious career choice.
 So consider getting an online certificate in entrepreneurship -- it'll be great preparation!